eva-ps/eva-ps/README.md

 ## Hello!! 👋

-My name is Evangelia Psochiou and I have recently graduated from Coding Factory, a full-stack application program offered by the Athens University of Economics and Business.
+My name is Evangelia Psochiou I came from an academic background in materials science and engineering and I made a career change after graduating from Coding Factory, a full-stack application program offered by the Athens University of Economics and Business.

-I am currently seeking a position as a Junior Software Developer.
 <br>
+Recently, I embarked on my journey in the field of programming as a junior software engineer.
 <br>

 ## Contact with me: